Docker image

 Memory

-Like described in the Java heap memory section, you should set the java heap memory limits.
+Like described in the Heap memory section, you should set the heap memory limits.
 If your machine has 4GB of memory, and you want to allocate 75% of that to heap memory, do that by adding to XP_OPTS.

 -Xms3G -Xmx3G